Byron wins virtual Bristol; Bubba ‘rage quits’ early in race

 Hendrick Motorsports became the first team to actively involve its sponsors in the virtual racing by having Elliott and Alex Bowman live conference with guests who would typically get a pre-race visit with the drivers in a hospitality suite at the track.

 Teams and drivers are doing anything they can to keep the sport moving as all incoming revenue has frozen.
-Landon Cassill signed a sponsor for his iRacing and had the Blue-Emo logos featured prominently behind him as he raced.
+Landon Cassill signed a sponsor for his iRacing and had the Blue-Emu logos featured prominently behind him as he raced.
 He also gave fans a tour of his borrowed rig in a plug to help the simulator company sell the setup.

 The iRacing has been a savior for the motorsports industry — IndyCar launched a series a week after NASCAR, and Saturday’s second race was aired on NBC Sports — and NASCAR’s first two televised events both set eSports records.
 More than 1 million people watched last week when Fox made the race available to affiliates and also aired it nationally on its cable channel.